nandan2003/restaurant-goodfoods/README.md

 * **Automated Reminders:** Build the (Yellow) feature to send SMS/email reminders to reduce no-shows.
 * **Group & Special Requests:** Fully implement the (Yellow) feature to handle large parties and special accommodations.
 * **Proactive Upselling:** Integrate the (Red) feature to promote special events and high-margin offers during the conversation.

----

-### *Note:*
-Hey Kartik, I've left the hardcoded API key for testing purposes so that you can just plug and play it.
-If you want to test with your own model, please do the necessary changes in `llm_client.py` file.